Hughie Flint: 1977–1981: The Blues Band and music retirement

 Flint's last band-based venture was The Blues Band, a supergroup whose other members were Dave Kelly, Gary Fletcher, McGuinness and another Manfred Mann veteran, singer Paul Jones.
 Their debut The Official Bootleg Album was released in 1980, and Flint also appeared on their follow-up albums Ready (1980) and Itchy Feet (1981) before departing.

+Flint left the music scene after leaving The Blues Band.

+Personal life

+After departing from music, Flint took up a job working as a porter at Mansfield College, Oxford, from where he retired in 2007.

 In 1995 Flint appeared in the BBC television documentary Rock Family Trees to discuss the history of the Bluesbreakers and the many offshoots of the band.
-By that time he was working as a porter at Mansfield College, Oxford, from where he retired in 2007.